Can You Take Creatine While Pregnant? What Women Should Know

 This provides reassurance that creatine as a dietary supplement appears safe for women when recommended doses are followed.
 Furthermore, the study found that creatine supplementation during pregnancy may even be beneficial.

-Potential Benefits of Creatine During Pregnancy
+Potential Benefits of Creatine While Pregnant

 According to the same preclinical trials conducted by Hudson Institute, supplementing with creatine during pregnancy improved the likelihood of having a healthy baby at birth.